On Brolin's theorem over the quaternions: Topological entropy, measurable entropy and Lyapounov exponents

 \begin{theorem} The quaternionic equilibrium measure $\mu$ is the unique invariant measure of measurable entropy equals to $\log d$. \end{theorem} \begin{proof} From Lemma \ref{aff} we know that the measurable entropy is affine with respect to the measure.
 Since the quaternionic equilibrium measure $\mu$ was defined as $\frac{1}{4 \pi} \int_{I \in \mathbb{S}} \mu_I \,dI$ and since an affine function always commutes with the integral, we have that

-For the unicity it is sufficient to observe that if $\nu$ is another invariant measure of maximal entropy then $\nu_{|_{\mathbb{C}_{I}}}$ has to coincide with $\mu_I$, the complex equilibrium measure of $\mathbb{C}_I$, and hence $\nu \equiv \mu$. \end{proof} \begin{theorem} The topological entropy of the quaternionic polynomial $p$ with real coefficients is $ \log d$. \end{theorem} \begin{proof} From Theorem \ref{Poen} we can obtain that $N(K_{I},n, \varepsilon)= d^{n}$, for $K_I \subseteq \mathbb{C}_I$.
+For the unicity it is sufficient to observe that if $\nu$ is another invariant measure of maximal entropy then $\nu_{|_{\mathbb{C}_{I}}}$ has to coincide with $\mu_I$, the complex equilibrium measure of $\mathbb{C}_I$, and hence $\nu \equiv \mu$. \end{proof} \begin{theorem} The topological entropy of the quaternionic polynomial $p$ of degree $d$ with real coefficients is $ \log d$. \end{theorem} \begin{proof} From Theorem \ref{Poen}, for $n=1$, we have $N(K_{I},1, \varepsilon)= d$, with $K_I \subseteq \mathbb{C}_I$, where $ K_I$ is the complex filled Julia set defined in Definition \ref{rr2}.
+By iterating we get $N(K_{I},n, \varepsilon)= d^{n}$.
 Let $\varepsilon$ be the distances between the slices, then the number of planes that we need to affect the sphere is $ \frac{C}{\varepsilon}$, where $C$ is a positive constant, which depends on the measure of the sphere.
 From this argument it follows that

 Finally from Definition \ref{entropy} we have that

 \end{proof} From Theorems \ref{ent1} and \ref{ent2} it follows that \begin{Cor} The entropy of the equilibrium measure is equal to the topological entropy. \end{Cor}